-Although rural urban migration and natural increase play a role in urban population increase, this trend can be attributed to, mainly, the reclassification of the previously rural villages to an urban status.
+Although rural urban migration and natural increase play a role in urban population increase, this positive trend can be attributed, mainly, to the reclassification of the previously rural villages to an urban designation.
 This is attested to by the fact that the number of urban places increased by 18 and the population classified as residing in urban villages increased by 9.1 percent between 2001 and 2011.

 Table 2 provides a closer picture of the growth trends for the respective urban settlements.
-The settlements can be broadly divided into Cities/towns and urban villages.
-There are two cities, namely Gaborone (being the capital) and Francistown.
-Lobatse and the diamond mining centers are towns.
-Under Cities/towns included are the townships of Kasane, Ghanzi and Sowa.
-Urban Villages have populations of at least 5 000 with a minimum 75 percent engaged in non-agricultural activities
+The settlements can be broadly divided into Towns and Cities and urban villages.
+There are two Cities, namely Gaborone the national capital and Francistown.
+Lobatse and the diamond mining centers are Towns.
+Under Towns and Cities are included the Townships of Kasane, Ghanzi and Sowa.
+Urban Villages are settlements with populations of at least 5 000 with a minimum 75 percent of employees engaged in non-agricultural activities.